govhealth/PostpartumTOC/input/pagecontent/glossary.md

                   <tr>
          <td>Current Address</td>
          <td>
            Place where a person is located or may be contacted.<br><br>Usage note: If the address pattern is not supported in the standard, implementations should align as closely as possible and avoid truncating any values.
+[USCDI]
          </td>
       </tr>
    <tr>
          <td>Date of Birth</td>
          <td>
            Known or estimated year, month, and day of the patient's birth.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Email Address</td>
          <td>
            Unique identifier of an individual's email account that is used to send and receive email messages.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Ethnicity</td>
          <td>
            Patient's self-identification as Hispanic/ Latino or Non- Hispanic/ Non-Latino.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>First Name</td>
          <td>
            A personal name used before a family name.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Last Name</td>
          <td>
            Portion of one's personal name indicating familial or communal ties.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Middle Name(Including middle initial)</td>
          <td>
            A second or subsequent given name, between the first given name and the family name or surname.
+[USCDI]
          </td>
       </tr>
                   <tr>